Scheduled maintenance

 So, it’s important to make sure all Balsall Heath residents who are eligible to vote return their ballot paper and have their say.

-All Balsall Heath residents who are registered to vote in council elections will be sent a postal ballot paper by the council for voting from November until mid-December.
+All Balsall Heath residents who are registered to vote in council elections were sent a postal ballot paper by the council for voting from November until mid-December 2022.

 The question on the ballot

-The question Balsall Heath residents will be asked to vote on is: ‘Do you want a Neighbourhood Council for Balsall Heath?’
+The question Balsall Heath residents were asked to vote on was ‘Do you want a Neighbourhood Council for Balsall Heath?’

 The threshold Birmingham City Council had set for this consultative ballot was a 25% turnout.
 So, the turnout was 3% less than required but a large majority of those who voted were in favour of a Balsall Heath Neighbourhood Council.